nathanjclark/shuttle-etl/TUTORIAL.md

 }
 ```

 Monitoring and observability are essential for any production ETL system.
 These endpoints provide real-time insight into your pipeline's health and performance.
-The health check endpoint offers a simple way for load balancers and monitoring systems to verify your service is running, while the status endpoint provides detailed operational metrics.
+The health check endpoint offers a simple way for load balancers and monitoring systems to verify your service is running, while the status endpoint provides more detailed operational metrics.

-The status endpoint demonstrates how to build useful dashboards by querying your own operational data.
-By tracking when jobs last ran and how many files have been processed, you can quickly identify issues and understand your pipeline's throughput patterns.

 ## Deployment & Conclusion